 Applicants for student teaching must meet required application procedures and deadlines.
-Applications for student teaching must be submitted electronically to the Office of Clinical Studies; Applications are due by October 1 for spring semester placements, or by March 1 for fall semester placements.
+Applications for student teaching must be submitted electronically to the Office of Clinical Studies; applications are due by October 1 for spring semester placements, or by March 1 for fall semester placements.
 Applications for student teaching do not replace the need to register for the student teaching course.
 The following are also required:

 - 1. A cumulative GPA of 2.5 before receiving a student teaching placement (ECE 450 or EDU 451) - 2.
 A portfolio documenting achievement of program competencies for graduation - 3.
 Completion of all course prerequisites - 4.
 A completed Health and TB form - 5.
-A Criminal Background Check - 6.
+A criminal background check and Child Protection Registry clearance - 6.
 Passing scores on Praxis I and Praxis II - 7.
 Co-registration in EDU 499 - 8.
-The College of Education sets a minimum grade of C for all Education core courses (ECE, EDU, RDG, and EPY).
+The College of Education sets a minimum grade of "C" for all Education core courses (ECE, EDU, RDG, and EPY).